CoalesceSoftware/serverless-justauthenticateme-plugin/README.md

 #### Step 3: Specify Authenticated Endpoints

-For each endpoint that shuold only be accessible by authenticated users, specify the authorizer as the keyword `justauthenticateme` like so:
+For each endpoint that should only be accessible by authenticated users, specify the authorizer as the keyword `justauthenticateme` like so:

 ```yaml